AlanLima287/data_structures/stack/README.md

 ```

 This function reserves _at least_ for `size` new bytes in the stack.
 It does nothing if there is enough space.
 The new allocated space can be defined the following way: If the top of the stack plus `size` is less or equal the the capacity, then we will allocate that capacity if it isn't already allocated.
 Otherwise, `capacity = __stack_scalling_function(capacity)`, then this condition is tested again.

+> [!WARNING]
+> Accessing any pointers related to this stack after calling this function is _Undefined Behabior_.

 #### Reserve exact function `__stack_reserve_exact`